via Homebrew

-Python script that visualizes curl statistics with timing breakdown of DNS, TCP, TLS, and transfer phases
+Visualizes curl statistics with timing breakdowns of DNS, TCP, TLS, server processing, and content transfer.

-httpstat is a Python wrapper around curl that visualizes HTTP request performance metrics with detailed timing breakdowns.
-It displays the duration of each phase including DNS lookup, TCP connection, TLS handshake, server processing, and content transfer in a color-coded terminal output.
+httpstat is a Python wrapper around curl that provides detailed timing visualization for HTTP requests.
+It displays a breakdown of connection phases including DNS resolution, TCP connection, TLS handshake, server processing time, and content transfer in a color-coded terminal output.

-The tool provides both human-readable terminal output and structured JSON/JSONL formats for machine consumption.
-It supports SLO threshold checking that exits with code 4 when response times exceed specified limits for metrics like total time, connection time, or time-to-first-byte.
-Results can be saved to files for integration into monitoring workflows.
+The tool offers structured JSON output with a stable v1 schema for programmatic consumption, making it suitable for monitoring and automation workflows.
+It includes SLO threshold checking that exits with code 4 when response times exceed specified limits for metrics like total time, connection time, or time to first byte.
+Results can be saved to files for multi-step workflows.

 # via Homebrew